ibireme/yyjson/doc/Building.md

 # Compile Flags
-yyjson support some compile flags:
+`yyjson` support some compile flags:

 ●**YYJSON_DISABLE_READER**<br/>
 Define it as 1 to disable the JSON reader.<br/>
-This may reduce binary size if you don't need JSON reader.<br/>
+This may reduce binary size if you don't need read JSON.<br/>
-These functions will be removed by this flag:
+These functions will be disabled by this flag:

 ```
 yyjson_read_opts()
 yyjson_read_file()